I’ve compiled all the things you’ll need to know when buying the best travel camera in terms of budgets, styles and uses.

 Fujifilm is known to have one of the best range of mirrorless cameras on the market.
 They are loved by armatures and professional photographers alike, and I currently own the Fujifilm X-T2 camera.

 The X-T20 features an APS-C sized sensor, electronic viewfinder (EVF), 4K video resolution, WIFI and tilting LCD screen.

 This nifty little camera takes impressive travel photos too.
-The thing I love about Fujifilm is that whether you have their higher end camera models like the Fujifilm X-T2 or recent X-T3 or even their more newer models like Fujifilm T-X20 and X-T100.
+The thing I love about Fujifilm is whether you have their higher-end camera models like the Fujifilm X-T2 or recent X-T3 or even their newer models like Fujifilm T-X20 and X-T100.

 This can’t be said for brands like Sony and Canon – who have different lens ranges for their mirrorless (very limited) cameras and their DSLRs.

 I have the Fujifilm X-T2 and love it to death.
 It’s every you could need in a camera.
 To me, it’s the perfect all-rounder camera.
 I’ve even vlogged using the XT-2.
-Yes, I’ve learnt to vlog without a flip out screen using this camera, and I am always in frame.
+Yes, I’ve learnt to vlog without a flip-out screen using this camera, and I am always in frame.

-The X-T2 features a fantastic AF system, 4K video recording, 24.3MP X-Trans CMOS sensor, film simulation modes, shoots at 30, 25 or 24fps and with the recent firmware update you can also shot in f-log.
+The X-T2 features a fantastic AF system, 4K video recording, 24.3MP X-Trans CMOS sensor, film simulation modes, shoots at 30, 25 or 24fps and with the recent firmware update, you can also shoot in F-log.

 This camera has a body that oozes old-school class.
 It also offers superb image quality and is suitable for sports, action, wildlife and travel photographer.
 The design of the X-T2 alone means it’s one for the stylish shooter, hipster or discreet street photographer.

-This camera performs well in low light conditions shoot fast at 11fps while autofocusing, has a digital viewfinder for manual adjustments in real time and produces exceptional image quality.
+This camera performs well in low light conditions, shoots fast at 11fps while autofocusing, has a digital viewfinder for manual adjustments in real-time and produces exceptional image quality.

 The Canon EOS M5 is an excellent alternative to the Sony mirrorless range.
 The image quality is what you’d expect from Canon.
-This little camera has fast auto-focused, touch and drag AF function.
+This little camera has a fast auto-focused, touch-and-drag AF function.

 If you have friends or family that already own a Canon DSLR, you can purchase an adaptor that allows you to use their existing Canon lenses on your Canon mirrorless camera.

-The update to the Mark I has been dramatically improved with better build quality, five-axis image stabilisation, better low light performance although slightly more cumbersome and lacks 4K video recording capabilities compared to its A7R II and A7S II brothers.
+The update to the Mark I has been dramatically improved with a better build quality, five-axis image stabilisation, better low light performance although slightly more cumbersome and lacks 4K video recording capabilities compared to its A7R II and A7S II brothers.